-- (a) Effective November 7, 2021, the City shall increase the current salary schedules for unit employees by three percent (3.0%) to reflect a cost of living increase (COLA). - (b) Effective the first full pay period following April 1, 2022, the City shall increase the then-current salary schedules for unit employees by two and a half percent (2.5%) to reflect a COLA. - (c) Effective the first full pay period following July 1, 2023, the City shall increase the then-current salary schedules for unit employees by two and a half percent (2.5%) to reflect a COLA. - (d) Effective the end of the pay period following Council adoption all members shall receive a one-time lump sum, nonpensionable payment of \$5,000. - 19.1.2 FY 2025-26 (eEffective first full pay period following July 1, 2025); employees shall receive a 4.0% Across-the-Board General Salary IncreaseThe Salary Schedules effective November 7, 2021 are attached at Exhibit B. For the most up-to-date Salary Schedules, please refer to the Human Resources Website. - 19.1.3 FY 2026-27 (eEffective first full pay period following July 1, 2026,): employees shall receive a 4.0% Across-the-Board General Salary Increase - 19.2 Market Equity Adjustments
+- (a) Effective November 7, 2021, the City shall increase the current salary schedules for unit employees by three percent(3.0%) to reflect a cost of living increase (COLA). - (b) Effective the first full pay period following April 1, 2022, the City shall increase the then-current salary schedules for unit employees by two and a half percent (2.5%) to reflect a COLA. - (c) Effective the first full pay period following July 1, 2023, the City shall increase the then-current salary schedules for unit employees by two and a half percent (2.5%) to reflect a COLA. - (d) Effective the end of the pay period following Council adoption all members shall receive a one-time lump sum, non-pensionable payment of \$5,000. - 19.1.2 The Salary Schedules effective November 7, 2021 are attached at Exhibit B. For the most up-to-date Salary Schedules, please refer to the Human Resources Website.